Azure/azure-rest-api-specs/specification/web/resource-manager/readme.go.md

 azure-arm: true
 directive:
 - rename-model:
-    from: 'AppServiceCertificate'
+    from: 'Certificate'
-    to: 'CertificateModel'
+    to: 'AppCertificate'
 - rename-model:
-    from: 'AppServiceCertificateCollection'
+    from: 'CertificateCollection'
-    to: 'CertificateCollectionModel'
+    to: 'AppCertificateCollection'
 - rename-model:
-    from: 'AppServiceCertificatePatchResource'
+    from: 'CertificatePatchResource'
-    to: 'CertificatePatchResourceModel'
+    to: 'AppCertificatePatchResource'
 ```

 ### Go multi-api